6 Benefits of High-Quality Stucco for Long-Lasting Beauty

 The Physics: A heavy masonry wall absorbs heat slowly during the day ("Thermal Lag") and releases it at night.
 This keeps the interior cool during peak sun hours.

-The Upgrade: For maximum efficiency, we install EIFS (Synthetic Stucco) or One-Coat systems with Continuous Insulation (CI) foam.
-This breaks the thermal bridge of the wood studs, lowering HVAC costs significantly.
+The Upgrade (Title 24 Compliance): For maximum efficiency, we install EIFS (Synthetic Stucco) or One-Coat systems with Continuous Insulation (CI) foam board per ASTM C1397 / ASTM C1860 standards.
+This breaks the thermal bridge of the wood studs, complying with California's Title 24 energy standards and lowering HVAC costs significantly.

 3. Fire Resistance: The WUI Zone Mandate

-If you live in a Wildland-Urban Interface (WUI) zone—like the canyons of Laguna or the foothills of Orange—fire safety isn't optional; it's code.
+If you live in a Wildland-Urban Interface (WUI) zone—like the canyons of Laguna or the foothills of Orange County—fire safety isn't optional; it's code.

 4. Water Management: The Envelope